hai-vr/documentation/docs/hvr/core/physics-animation.md

 ## Applying Physics Animation

-The main way to control a Physics Animation in HVR is by setting up an *[HVR Avatarlike](avatarlike)* component, and enabling **Use Physics Animation** in that component.
+The main way to control Physics Animation is by setting up an *[HVR Avatarlike](avatarlike)* component, and enabling **Use Physics Animation** in that component.

 Then, in the hierarchy of the *HVR Avatarlike* object: